magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/events.md

 ### Execution Flow for Predefined Events

-When CSP receives a predefined event, it processes it through a the following sequence before passing it on to clients:
+When CSP receives a predefined event, it processes it through the following sequence before passing it on to clients:

 1. **Event Reception**: CSP receives the event from the server and identifies it as a special case in the EventBus.